 A deeply distressing consequence of any recessionary period is the loss of equity in your home and the constant fear of the property being reclaimed.
-It is perhaps one of the most stressful and painful realisations that any homeowner must face and here at SpainCostaTropical we have seen many owners these last few months have to accept this regretful situation.
+It is perhaps one of the most stressful and painful realisations that any homeowner must face and here at SpainCostaTropical we have seen many owners these last couple of years forced to accept this had reality.
 As a consequence then I have compiled this article to explain the processes, effects, differences and causes which have contributed to the increase in bank repossessions here in our area.
-I am most grateful to the many client contributions I have received over the last months and also must thank the extremely informative property news section supplied by kyero.com and also the work of the lawyer/abogado, Raymundo Larrain Nesbitt, of Marbella lawyers.com.
-And, if you find yourself seriously having to review this matter, then I do hope you find something here that helps to make that difficult decision a little more tolerable.
+I am most grateful to the many client contributions I have received since 2010 and must thank the extremely informative property news section supplied by kyero.com - also the work of the lawyer/abogado, Raymundo Larrain Nesbitt, of Marbella lawyers.com.
+If you find yourself in such a position then I do hope you find something here that helps to make that difficult decision a little more tolerable.

 Negative Equity & Distressed Properties [#1]

 There has been a great deal of media chatter concerning the issue of negative equity and distressed property sales; so much so that many investors believe that the hunt for a distressed property is a REAL long term bargain.
 However, as you read further on here then I am sure you will come to see that these terms are generally hyped statements… and that in many instances the factors involved are not always so clear cut.